HONORS Deines Irrigation Technition with Platinum PL

 (DESHLER, Neb.) – Reinke announces that Charles Hoover with Deines Irrigation in Gering has earned the Platinum PLUS (Proven Leaders in Unmatched Service) Certified Technician Award.
 The award is the most elite technical service designation awarded by Reinke.

 The Platinum PLUS Certified Technician Program consists of a series of six technical service training classes and tests.
-Hoover received the Platinum PLUS award by scoring more than 90 percent on all six tests.
+Hoover received the Platinum PLUS award by scoring more than 90% on all six tests.

 “Qualified service technicians are extremely important to growers when they make their buying decisions,” added Goodall.
 “That’s the focus of our technical service programs, to consistently educate dealers across the country to the highest levels of service capabilities possible all in an effort to further our commitment to the growers we serve.”